danielbush/beerbot-modules/README.md

 That's where we come in...

+## Version stuff...

+Before we get there, this is a note to say that the current version of beerbot these modules works with is 0.2.x .
+Specifically at the time I'm committing this sentence to git, it is 0.2.0.pre.1.
+So don't try using this particular version with 0.1.

 ## Setting up BeerBot modules on a new BeerBot installation

 * set up BeerBot as per the README on https://github.com/danielbush/BeerBot